zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 The sessions themselves are straightforward: park at work, plug in, come back 3–8 hours later, repeat.
 The longest single session in the full dataset was 8 hours 15 minutes for 44.1 kWh at $36.57 on June 3, 2025.
 That's a nearly full charge on a car that sat in a parking lot while I was in meetings.

-For context: my home Xcel Energy rate runs around $0.13/kWh, so even the cheapest UCAR sessions are 3.5× home rate.
+For context: City of Longmont Power runs around $0.1057/kWh at home, so even the cheapest UCAR sessions are running about 4.5x home rate.
 That sounds bad until you remember the time cost is zero.
 The charger works in the background; I do not.

 > If you have access to workplace L2 charging, use it.
 It is the highest-volume, lowest-hassle, and most cost-stable charging option available.

-## Zero6 Energy / In-N-Out Longmont — The DC Fast Charger Reality
+## Zero6 Energy / In-N-Out Longmont: The DC Fast Charger Reality

 Six sessions at the In-N-Out location in Longmont over the same 17-month window.
 These are DC fast chargers, and the session numbers prove it.